Helpful prior learning:

 In 2021, Belize made news for a new kind of financial deal.
 The country had a lot of debt and wanted to protect its coral reefs.
 With help from The Nature Conservancy and a private bank, Belize made a debt-for-nature swap.
 The bank helped buy part of Belize’s debt and offered easier repayment terms.
 In return, Belize promised to protect large areas of its ocean and coast.
 The deal reduced Belize’s debt and funded conservation at the same time.
 It showed how a financial tool can be redesigned to support both people and nature.

-Around the world, governments, banks, and organisations are trying to redesign global financial tools that determine how money moves, what projects are funded, and who benefits.
+Around the world, states, banks, and organisations are trying to redesign global financial tools that determine how money moves, what projects are funded, and who benefits.
 The next Section 6.3.9 looks at the rules of global finance, such as the laws and agreements that guide these tools.
 In reality, tools and rules are not separate.
 New tools often need new rules to guide them, and new rules can make better tools possible.

 Figure 1.
 The famous Blue Hole, part of Belize’s marine protected area (MPA).